bcit-ci/CodeIgniter/user_guide_src/source/helpers/smiley_helper.rst

 Overview
 ========

-The Smiley helper has a renderer that takes plain text simileys, like :-) and turns them into a image representation, like |smile!|
+The Smiley helper has a renderer that takes plain text smileys, like :-) and turns them into a image representation, like |smile!|

 It also lets you display a set of smiley images that when clicked will